Pressure canners are not that diffuclt to maintain and care for. Here's how in straightworward steps.

 Gauges may be checked at many county extension offices; contact the pressure canner manufacturer for other options.
 See this page for a list of county extension offices.
 If you are unable to have your dial gauge checked locally, carefully remove the gauge and call your canner's Consumer Service Department for directions.
 If you've lost your canner's manual, see this page for free replacement manuals which you can download and print.

 Check the sealing ring, overpressure plug, and the rubber gasket of the air vent/cover lock.
 Replace these parts when they become hard, deformed, cracked, worn, pitted, or unusually soft.
-You can uusualy order these parts online, often through Amazon.
+You can uusualy order these parts online.
 See this page for replacement parts.

 That's about it